Streaming vs Broadcasting: Types And Key Differences

 Live Streaming

-Live streaming permits real-time broadcasting of events, including personal streams by content creators, concerts, and sports.
+Live streaming enables real-time broadcasting of events, including personal streams by content creators, concerts, and sports.
 Popular live streaming sites that let viewers see events as they happen include Facebook Live and Twitch.

 Game Streaming

-This is a more recent version of streaming, enabling consumers to play games straight from the cloud without setting them on local devices.
-Pioneering this category, services like Nvidia GeForce Now and Google Stadia make high-end gaming available on many devices.
+This is a more recent version of streaming, enabling consumers to play games straight from the cloud without installing them on local devices.
+Pioneering this category, services like NVIDIA GeForce Now and Google Stadia make high-end gaming available on a wide range of devices.

 Known for both live streaming and on-demand video, YouTube is a go-to tool for companies and creators alike.
-Emphasizing music streaming, Spotify provides millions of songs, playlists, and podcasts to consumers all over the world.
+Emphasizing music streaming, Spotify offers millions of songs, playlists, and podcasts to consumers worldwide.

-Twitch is a top live streaming site, especially among the gaming community, where users may view and interact with their preferred players in real time.
+Twitch is a top live streaming site, especially among the gaming community, where users can view and interact with their favorite players in real-time.

 What is Broadcasting?